adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

-A Maven plugin used by developers who develop Java components for AEMaaCS (AEM as a Cloud Service) during their local Java builds to ensure that their components work correctly in when deployed to AEM as a Cloud Service.
+A Maven plugin used by developers who develop Java components for AEMaaCS (AEM as a Cloud Service) during their local Java builds to ensure that their components work correctly when deployed to AEM as a Cloud Service.

 ## Functionality